Stress Policy

 • Monitor workloads to ensure that people are not overloaded.

 • Monitor working hours and overtime to ensure that staff are not overworking.
+Monitor holidays to ensure that staff are taking their full entitlement.

 • Attend training as requested in good management practice and health and safety.

-• Ensure that bullying and harassment is not tolerated within their jurisdiction
+• Ensure that bullying and harassment is not tolerated within their jurisdiction.

 • Be vigilant and offer additional support to a member of staff who is experiencing stress outside work e.g. bereavement or separation.